iamFratch/Sustainbeat/README.md

 Join us in revolutionizing the music streaming industry while fostering sustainability and supporting emerging artists.
 Be part of the SustainaBeat community!

-## Contact Us

-For inquiries and collaborations, please contact [Your Email Address].